 719.1 Physical Memorials Honoring Individuals

-Proposals for physical memorials honoring deceased students, faculty, staff, or friends of the University shall be presented to the Vice President for University Development and Alumni Engagement, who will refer them to the Landscape Advisory Committee, a subcommittee of the Campus Planning Committee.
+Proposals for physical memorials honoring deceased students, faculty, staff, alumni, or friends of the University shall be presented to the VPUDAE, who will refer them to the Landscape Advisory Committee.
 The Landscape Advisory Committee shall review each proposal for its fit into the context of the campus’ physical environment, both existing and proposed.
-The findings and recommendations of the committee shall be submitted to University Development and Alumni Engagement for further development and implementation.
-Final review and approval shall be by the President.
+The findings and recommendations of the committee shall be submitted to UDAE for further development and implementation.
+Final review and approval shall be by the University President.

-The University requires that all persons honored through a physical memorial shall have been deceased a minimum time period of one year.
-Exceptions to this time limit may be considered in extraordinary circumstances by the Vice President for University Development and Alumni Engagement in consultation with the Vice President for Administration and Finance.
+The University requires that all persons honored through a physical memorial shall have been deceased for a minimum time period of one year.
+Exceptions to this time limit may be considered in extraordinary circumstances by the VPUDAE in consultation with the Vice President for Administration and Finance.

 Physical memorials shall be fully funded in advance whereby funding covers the gift and installation.
-University Development and Alumni Engagement, in consultation with the Landscape Advisory Committee, shall annually provide an updated list specifying the funding amount required to establish a physical memorial.
+UDAE, in consultation with the Landscape Advisory Committee, shall annually provide an updated list specifying the funding amount required to establish a physical memorial.

 The University generally limits physical memorials to benches and plaques.
 The University discourages and normally will not permit the solitary planting of trees as a physical representation due to the possibility of damage or death from disease or other environmental factors.